• Skip to primary navigation

 • Melt chocolate in the microwave or over a double boiler, stirring occasionally, until smooth.
 Set aside to cool.

-• Cream butter sugar, powdered sugar and vanilla together with an electric mixer for 3 minutes or until the sugar is dissolved and the mixture is light and fluffy.
+• In the bowl of a standing mixer fitted with the paddle attachement, or in a large bowl with a handheld mixer, cream the butter sugar, powdered sugar and vanilla together 3 minutes – until the sugar is dissolved and the mixture is light and fluffy.

-• Add melted chocolate and beat for 60 seconds, pausing and scraping down the sides once halfway through.
+• Add the melted chocolate and beat for 1 minute, pausing and scraping down the sides once halfway through.

 • Evenly spread the chocolate filling into the baked and cooled pie crust.